Preveal: Super Sales, Living Off The Wall

 3. Preveal users can enjoy Bay Photo and Pro DPI discounts on those specific vendor wall clusters.
 If you’re familiar with Bay Photo, their metallic and acrylic prints are second to none.
 I also use Pro DPI for canvases and other types of prints and their quality, turnaround speed, and color reproduction is amazing.

 4. Design Aglow’s premium wall templates are integrated with Preveal and available for purchase for an additional $74.99.
 If you favor the Design Aglow templates, you may decide the price is well worth it.

-Shoot and Sell, on the other hand, does have better framed image configurations, designer frame features, “stock-photo room” customization features, and additional Social Media sharing features.
-You can read more about Shoot and Sell's unique feature set in this review from January.
-While Preveal is available for iPad users only, Android and other Tablet users might prefer to keep an eye on Shoot and Sell, which is developing for those devices in a near-term release.
+While Preveal is currently available for iPad users only.
 Preveal is constantly incorporating user feedback with frequent product updates, and the outlook on their upcoming features for iPad users is exciting—real-time cluster redesigns, mix-and-match eclectic wall designs (mix-and-match frames, canvases, and more), international print-size clusters, and a cloud-based community of users’ designs.

 I have colleagues across the country who have incorporated this app into their preview sessions and report double, even triple average sales increases in wall art.
 Preveal leaves clients with a lasting impression that your studio is custom, cutting edge and efficient.